Teyras/MT/text/chapters/320_containers_related_work.md

 installed on worker machines that process builds.
 Shell scripts invoked by jobs are executed without any security layer, which means allowing those is not suitable for publicly accessible runners.
 Docker-based jobs are considered safe enough for public runners.
-The runners provided by the community-provided GitLab instance are run in a virtualized environment[@GitLabScaling], which provides another layer of security and the possibility of on-demand scaling.
+The runners shipped with the community GitLab instance are run in a virtualized environment[@GitLabScaling], which provides another layer of security, along with the possibility of on-demand scaling.

 In order to prepare a custom build environment, one must either configure a custom runner and use a script-based job, or build a Docker image, push it to a